openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       .. note::

          The ``\_forcevariable`` override is not handled specially.
-This override only works because the default value of ``OVERRIDES`` includes "forcevariable".
+This override only works because the default value of :term:`OVERRIDES` includes "forcevariable".

       If a recipe with the specified version is not available, a warning message will be shown.
 See :term:`REQUIRED_VERSION` if you want this